WebAssembly/spec/md-proto/WebAssembly.md

 TODO: Change the **Name** to be "linear-memory"?

-> When a maximum size value is present, implementations are encouraged to attempt to reserve enough resources for allocating up to the maximum size up front.
+> Implementations are encouraged to attempt to reserve enough resources for allocating up to the maximum size up front.
 Otherwise, implementations are encouraged to allocate only enough for the initial size up front.

 #### Export Section